longster/cP-Starter-Dark/README.md

 --------------------------

 ###Custom Style Installation###
-cP Starter is compatible to **cPanel & WHM 56 or later**.
-Identify the type of role that best suits your needs in order to complete the installation.
+A couple things before you start.
+First, identify the type of role that best suits your needs in order to complete the installation.
+Secondly, cP Starter is compatible to **cPanel & WHM 56 or later**.

 1. Download and extract the files